tumblecatweed/AmoveoMinerGpuCudaLinux/README_linux.md

 ./AmoveoMinerGpuCudaLinux <Base64AmoveoAddress> <CudaDeviceId>
 ```

-For options, see original `README.md`.
+For other options, see original `README.md`.